-- Follow package instructions, using Time Cook if the package is less than 1.75 ounces or larger than 3.5 ounces.
+- 1 Follow package instructions, using Time Cook if the package is less than 1.75 ounces or larger than 3.5 ounces.
 Place the package of popcorn in the center of the microwave. - 2 Press POPCORN.
 The oven starts immediately.
-Tap POPCORN to select the bag size you are cooking.
+If you open the door while "POPCORN" is displayed "SENSOR ERROR" will appear.
+Close the door, press CLEAR/OFF and begin again.